Yankees Spring Training

 Food, drink and bag policy

-No food or beverage can be brought into the stadium.
-Water bottles must be left outside the gate.
+No food can be brought into the stadium.

 Bags are allowed up to a maximum size of 16" x 16" x 8".